 Nevertheless, the manuscript needs a major restructuring of the data analysis and a clear focus in its presentation.
 The reader is flooded with gene lists, information and interpretation, while the motivation and explanation of the analysis is underrepresented in the main text.
 All information is there, but scattered throughout the main text, methods section and supplement.

 Answer: we thank the reviewer for the objective estimation of the manuscript.
+We rewrote and restructured substantial parts of the manuscript with the focus of a clear presentation of the motivation and explanation of the analysis (see introduction & method section statistical analysis).
+The gene lists were substantially reduced, and scattered information removed or unified in one place.
+Additional sections providing information/results about the time course correlation analysis and our decision tree approach were added.

-Our main focus in this study was multi-level knowledge on cholestasis disease progression in a holistic manner.
+Our main focus in this study was to generate time resolved multi-level knowledge on cholestasis disease progression, aiming to define markers representative for the different disease stages from initiation to severe fibrosis as possible candidates for diagnosis.
+We made this motivation much clearer in the introduction and results.

-Changes in the manuscript: to make our motivation more clear, we added corresponding text in the introduction
+The manuscript would win substantially, if the authors focused on selected genes and results, better explained their analysis approaches in the main text and redrew their figures in a more intelligible format with readable fonts and structured information.

 In particular Figs. 8 and 9 are overloaded with information and are hard to understand.

-Answer: Figures 8 and 9 depict entire correlative analysis of the measured parameters in a comprehensible manner.
-On our perception, this design represents at best the correlative matrix between the parameters, which is often used in similar manuscripts on systems biology studies.
-The figures additionally underline the complexity of disease progression at different levels giving nevertheless particular detailed overview for the defined parameters.

-Changes in the manuscript: we adjusted the figure legends of Figures 8 and 9 to make them easier to understand.
-Additionally, we included anparagraph in the results and discussion section.
-Furthermore, we these figures from the main manuscript to the Supplementary material.

-The manuscript would win substantially, if the authors focused on selected genes and results, better explained their analysis approaches in the main text and redrew their figures in a more intelligible format with readable fonts and structured information.
+Answer: Large parts of the statistical analysis were redone.
+A central aim was dimension reduction of the high-dimensional data set.
+This was achieved via ANOVA filtering and subsequent focus on clusters of parameters showing similar time courses (hierarchical clustering of correlation matrix).
+Consequently, we focused on much less genes.
+The method section describing the statistical analysis was completely rewritten better, now explaining the analysis approach in more detail.
+Additional sections were added discussing the time course clusters and the decision trees in more detail.
+All figures presenting the correlation information, hierarchical clustering results and the decision trees, i.e. Figure 7, 8, 9, and 10, were completely redrawn with the latest results.
+We focused on readability and clear presentation of the high density information.
+Unified coloring schemes were applied to presented results on time course clusters (color coding cluster c1-c6), and the correlation information (red-white-blue) throughout all figures.

-Answer: as already mentioned above, it was our specific intention to represent the time-dependent disease progression following bile duct ligation in a comprehensive holistic manner.
-Several studies are already available which describe the expression behavior of the selected parameters.
-Thus, we explicitly wanted to systemize existing and newly acquired knowledge on the molecular biomarkers of cholestasis
+A specific intention of this study was the presentation of the time-dependent disease progression following bile duct ligation in a comprehensive manner.
+Thus, we explicitly wanted to systemize existing and newly acquired knowledge on the molecular biomarkers of cholestasis resulting in a multitude of information, resulting in lists of genes associated with certain time courses of disease development.
+Like mentioned above, we restructured and substantially shortened the gene lists in the results section to not overwhelm the reader.

 Major Points